 A severe low blood sugar can nearly deplete your body’s cortisol reserves, which contributes to symptoms of exhaustion even after your blood sugar has returned to a safe level.

-If you think cortisol is wreaking havoc on your blood sugar levels, talk to your healthcare team about adjusting your insulin doses to help compensate.
+If you think cortisol is wreaking havoc on your blood sugar levels, talk to your healthcare team about adjusting your insulin doses or other diabetes medication to help compensate.
 And of course, take a look at what areas of your life you could adjust to reduce your emotional and physical stress.

 What is adrenaline?